Meet Your Dedicated Team

 At Forbes AAC, we recognize the value of having individual points of contact while working through the process of procuring an AAC device.
 We believe it is critical to connect you with a team that specializes in your local region.
 For this reason, we have teams of Assistive Technology Specialists and Funding Coordinators to manage specific geographic regions of the country.

-If you are interested in products or services, you can reach Whitley by phone or email:
+If you are interested in products or services, you can reach Natasha by calling or email:

-Chasity joined the Forbes AAC team in 2015.
-As a Funding Coordinator, she works closely with caregivers, Speech-Language Pathologists, and other team members to get clients the equipment they need.
-Chasity is experienced in procuring funding throughout various regions of the country; she is an expert in processing authorizations and claims for Medicaid, managed care plans, private insurances and waiver programs.
+Kacey joined the Forbes AAC team in 2019.
+As a Funding Specialist, she works closely with caregivers, Speech-Language Pathologists, and other team members to get clients the equipment they need.
+Kacey is experienced in procuring funding throughout various regions of the country; she is an expert in processing authorizations and claims for Medicaid, managed care plans, private insurances and waiver programs.

-Chasity and Abby work together to ensure that their clients get the AAC devices and accessories they need, as efficiently as possible.
+Kacey and Michelle work together to ensure that their clients get the AAC devices and accessories they need, as efficiently as possible.